 Note: Please check your own country's regulations as to the type and amount of foodstuffs and alcoholic beverages you may import!

-Many souvenir shops as well as large regular shops offer duty free shopping to temporary foreign visitors.
+Many souvenir shops in Kyoto and Japan as well as large regular shops offer duty free shopping to temporary foreign visitors.
 There are a few requirements for duty free shopping: It's available only in shops showing the duty free logo, for purchases over a certain amount (usually 5.000 yen), and only for goods you intend to take abroad with you.
 Also, you need to show your passport (original only) and fill out a form.
 Just ask in the shop for assistance.

 © 2016 - 2019 Seisen Media Ltd.